Buddha Love: Sustaining an intimate partner relationship

 Karyn Seitz, Stop trying to make your wife happy, The Happy Wife School, 7 October 2023, YouTube, duration: 0.57 minutes.

-Another view from Seitz goes to the core of much of the conflict between men, women and same sex partners, namely that men are "problem solvers" and women are "pain avoiders", which is in many ways analogous to the well-known fight or flight behaviour in humans.
-This philosophy also ties in with much of the early twentieth century writings of Freud and Jung.
+Another view from Seitz goes to the core of much of the conflict between partners, namely that males are "problem solvers" and females are "pain avoiders", which is in many ways analogous to the well-known fight or flight behaviour identified in humans.
+This philosophy also ties in with much of the early twentieth century writings of Freud and Jung and it can manifest as emotional dysregulation (Wikipedia 2025).
+According to a Google search AI overview: Emotional dysregulation refers to the inability or difficulty in managing one's emotional responses, leading to intense or inappropriate reactions that can disrupt daily life.
+This can involve experiencing emotions too strongly, for too long, or in ways that don't fit the situation.
+Both partners can experience this, and addressing it in a clinical setting is common place (Chelak 2025).
+In the following video Seitz addresses it from the female perspective and the impact upon an intimate partner relationship:

 Karyn Seitz, Why your wife is so emotionally dysregulated, The Happy Wife School, 4 May 2025, YouTube, duration: 70.08 minutes.

-Associated with this is the use of emotion to avoid conflict, and the emotional dysregulation commonly exhibited by women.
-In being emotional, core issues can be left unaddressed, such that whereas a process of calm, self-reflection can provide a solution and enable the individual to address an issue and eventually move on, leaving it behind; by instead adopting an emotional and aggressive / blame stance, the issue is avoided and never solved.
+Associated with this is the use of emotion to avoid conflict.
+In being emotional, core issues can be left unaddressed, such that whereas a process of calm, self-reflection can provide a solution and enable the individual to address an issue and eventually move on, leaving it behind.
+By instead adopting an emotional and angry or aggressive / blame stance, the issue is avoided, never discussed in detail, and never solved.
 This flies in the face of much recent psychological and psychiatric practice, where emotional release is encouraged.
 Unfortunately, the reality is that ...there is no feeling in being emotional.
+That is, true feeling is ignored through anger and emotional outbursts, wherein the individual takes flight.
+As noted by the Buddhist Master Hsing Yun:

 --------------------